awsdocs/amazon-transcribe-developer-guide/doc_source/API_GetMedicalVocabulary.md

 The following data is returned in JSON format by the service\.

  ** [DownloadUri](#API_GetMedicalVocabulary_ResponseSyntax) **   <a name="transcribe-GetMedicalVocabulary-response-DownloadUri"></a>
-The Amazon S3 location where the vocabulary is stored\.
+The location in Amazon S3 where the vocabulary is stored\.
 Use this URI to get the contents of the vocabulary\.
 You can download your vocabulary from the URI for a limited time\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 2000\.
 Pattern: `(s3://|http(s*)://).+`